kishan-dhankecha/carousel_slider_plus/README.md

 In this fork some of the namings are changed.
 So follow this below guides to migrate over this new package.

-#### 1. Instead of using `CarouselController`,  we now will use  `CarouselControllerPlus`.
+#### 1. Instead of using `CarouselController`,  we now will use  `CarouselSliderController`.
 This change was necessary as flutter now has it's own `CarouselController` class as part of their material library.

 #### Before